anchoranalysis/anchor-assembly/README.md

 This is part of the source-distribution for the [Anchor Image Analysis](http://www.anchoranalysis.org) software.

+A distribution forms a useful functioning version of system
+- binaries
+- documentation
+etc.

 It creates an [Anchor distribution](https://www.anchoranalysis.org/developer_guide_anchor_distribution.html) by collating JARs and other files across repositories.

 The source code uses [Project Lombok](https://projectlombok.org/) to reduce [boilerplate](https://en.wikipedia.org/wiki/Boilerplate_code).